cs3org/OCM-API/IETF-RFC.md

     SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST
     be used.
 Absolute URIs are deprecated.
-  - OPTIONAL sharedSecret (string) - REQUIRED if no `code` field is given for the Share as a whole (see above).
-An optional secret to be used to access the Resource, such as a bearer token.
+  - REQUIRED sharedSecret (string)
+    A secret to be used to access the Resource, such as a bearer token.
 To prevent leaking it in logs it MUST NOT appear in any URI.
   - OPTIONAL permissions (array of strings) -
     The permissions granted to the sharee.
 A subset
     of: - `read` allows read-only access including